 •Access point—Defines an APN and its associated access characteristics, including security and method of dynamic addressing.

 •Access point list—Logical interface that is associated with the virtual template of the GGSN.
-Each access-point list contains one or more access points.
+The access-point list contains one or more access points.

 •Access group—An additional level of security on the router that is configured at an access point to control access to and from a PDN.
 When an MS is permitted access to the GGSN as defined by a traditional IP access list, the IP access group further defines whether access is permitted to the PDN (at the access point).
 The IP access group configuration can also define whether access from a PDN to an MS is permitted.

-For more detailed information on access-point configuration, refer to the "Configuring the GPRS Access Point List on the GGSN" section in the "Configuring Network Access to the GGSN" chapter.
+For more detailed information on access-point configuration, refer to the "Configuring Access Points on the GGSN" section in the "Configuring Network Access to the GGSN" chapter.

 The GPRS technology provides the following benefits:

 •Enables the use of a packet-based air interface over the existing circuit-switched GSM network, which allows greater efficiency in the radio spectrum because the radio bandwidth is used only when packets are sent or received.

 •Supports minimal upgrades to the existing GSM network infrastructure for those network service providers who want to add GPRS services on top of GSM, which is currently widely deployed.